 But wait, you might find yourself asking: isn’t this starting to sound a lot like viral marketing?

-Although quite similar, there are a few main distinctions between buzz and viral strategies.
-Care to find out what they are?
+Although quite similar, there are a few main distinctions between buzz and viral marketing strategies.
+Curious to find out what they are?
 Keep on reading!

 It is not uncommon for people to confuse buzz marketing with viral marketing.
-Understandably so, since the two share similarities on so many levels.
+Understandably so, since these two approaches have so much in common on so many levels.

 Both marketing strategies are based on word-of-mouth marketing, can be highly cost-effective, and have great outreach potential.

-However, there are a few main characteristics that will help you understand how these two marketing strategies differ when trying to figure out which one better suits your current marketing needs.
+However, there are a few main characteristics that will help you understand how these marketing strategies differ when trying to figure out which one better suits your current marketing needs.
+Spoiler: the difference is the ‘focus’, but to understand what that actually means keep reading further!

 Viral marketing is a broad approach that uses established social media channels to advertise a product.
 To kick off a viral marketing strategy, you produce meaningful content that compels users to start sharing it.